 3.5 Funds collected from Membership Fees shall be used to the benefit of the Club membership.

 3.6 The Club needs to collect and store some basic personal information for each individual who joins in order to administer their membership, organise club activities and provide membership benefits.
-This information is essentially the individual's name, contact details, emergency contact information, details of any existing membership of Mountaineering Scotland (MS) currently held, and a signed declaration.
-After an individual's membership has expired, their information will be destroyed within 30 days, unless they have already renewed their membership subscription.
+This information is essentially the individual’s name, contact details, emergency contact information, and details of any existing membership of Mountaineering Scotland (MS) currently held.

 3.7 The Club needs to collect and store some basic personal information for each guest who wishes to attend a Club meet in order to administer their attendance on the meet.
-This information is essentially the guest's name, contact details, emergency contact information, and a signed declaration.
-After the guest has attended the meet for which the information was collected, the information will be destroyed within 30 days, unless the guest has already become a member of the Club.
+This information is essentially the guest’s name, contact details, and emergency contact information.

 3.8 The Club shall be a member of the Mountaineering Scotland (MS) hence persons obtaining membership of the Club shall be registered with MS at the same time.
 Persons joining the Club must therefore agree for their name and contact information to be passed on to MS for this purpose.
 MS will use this information to process their MS registration and provide them with benefits such as civil liability insurance and a subscription to the Scottish Mountaineer magazine.